openmobilityfoundation/mobility-data-specification/metrics/README.md

 All dates and times (datetime) are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted strings (YYYY-MM-DDTHHMM), with minute granularity supported and time zone (default UTC) or included offset.
 Dates and times may also be specified using a numeric *Unix epoch/timestamp*

 All interval durations (duration) are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) duration format strings (e.g. PT15M, PT1H, P1D).

+## Data Redaction

+Some combinations of dimensions, filters, time, and geography may return a small count of trips, which could increase a privacy risk of re-identification.
+To correct for that, Metrics does not return data below a certain count of results.
+This is called k-anonymity, and the threshold is set at a k-value of 10.

+If the query returns less than `10` trips in its count, then a `rows` value `number` of `-1` is returned.

+The k-value is always returned in the Metrics Query API [response](/metrics#response-1) to provider important context for the data consumer on the data redaction that is occuring.

 ## Metrics Discovery API